 Take Action for Human Rights

-Ana* (22) and Victoria* (4) fled Honduras after repeated threats against their lives after her partner, Victoria’s father, was killed because of his political beliefs.
-They requested asylum in the U.S. over ten months ago and locked up ever since.
-Both spent both their birthdays behind bars.
-ICE was informed multiple times that Victoria is asthmatic and particularly at risk for COVID-19, but refuses to release them.
-Ana has been suffering from ovarian cysts that have pained her daily for months, and has not received the appropriate medical care.
+Families like Ana* (22) and Victoria* (4) are cruelly being held in detention right now when they could be freed.
+They fled Honduras after repeated threats against their lives after Victoria’s father was killed because of his political beliefs.
+They requested asylum in the U.S. over one year ago and locked up ever since.
+ICE was informed multiple times that Victoria is asthmatic and particularly at risk for COVID-19, while Ana has been suffering from ovarian cysts that have pained her daily for months, but has not received the appropriate medical care.
 Ana is trying to stay strong for Victoria as she watches her daughter deteriorate in front of her: Victoria now has anxiety attacks, nightmares, and wets the bed — something she didn’t used to do.
 She’s also started pinching and biting herself, and chewing on her clothes.
-The Dilley psychologist told Ana this was “normal.”
-This time in detention has taken a severe toll on her daughter and stolen Victoria’s life in a way Ana never wanted or intended — she was just looking for a way to protect them from harm.

-All families needlessly held in detention must be immediately released together.
-They have communities waiting to welcome them, and there is no reason — especially during a pandemic — not to release children with their parents.
+Families should not be deported, and all families must be immediately released.
+They must be allowed to pursue claims for asylum in safety and freedom.
+They have communities waiting to welcome them, and there is no reason — especially during a pandemic — not to release parents with their children.